AckeeCZ/cosmas/README.md

 - `req` - logs `body`, `query`, `url`, `method` and omits `password` and `passwordCheck` from `body` and `query`
 - `res` - logs `out`, `time`, `headers.x-deviceid`, `headers.authorization` and `headers.user-agent`

+## Reserved keys
+Cosmas uses some object keys for its own purposes.
+Those keys should not be used in data you send to log functions as they may be overwritten by Cosmas.
+Those keys are:

+- `cosmas.loggerName` - used for the name of logger
+- `cosmas.pkgVersion` - used for the version of `cosmas`
+- `message` - used for the log message text

 ## Tips